 Cape May in springtime! ...
 There is something wonderful about watching bird migration, not just the thrill of seeing birds large and small that have travelled hundreds or thousands of miles (and with more to go), but also a hint of the world beyond and the time-scale over which they have evolved the practise of moving north and south during the seasons.
 Situated at the southernmost tip of the state of New Jersey, Cape May is rightly famous as a fantastic centre to study bird migration - and in spring it offers the chance to observe the passage of many fabulous species of bird, alongside others that have chosen to breed there.

-Our spring birding tour to Cape May is based at a single seafront hotel - within easy distance of the surrounding woods, fields, beaches and marshes, and perfect for enjoying the amazing variety of birds that stream northwards through Cape May each spring.
+Our spring birding tour to Cape May is based at a single seafront hotel - within easy distance of the surrounding woods, fields, beaches and marshes, and perfect for enjoying the amazing variety of birds that stream northwards through Cape May at this season.
 Many of northern US and Canadian songbirds pass this way, alongside raptors and waders, whilst local breeding species will be settled by mid-May and in full plumage.

-Spring actually begins at Cape May in late winter and early March, when the continent’s ducks and divers begin to move... but it isn't until May that things really begin to hot up!
-In May, the passage of a warm front can produce pulses of migrants, when the tree-lined streets can be filled with gaudy warblers and dainty song.
-Taking our time, we will explore some of the special sites in the area, not just for birds but local plants, butterflies and dragonflies.
+Spring actually begins at Cape May in early March, when the continent’s ducks and divers begin to move... but it isn't until May that things really begin to hot up!
+Then, the passage of a warm front can produce pulses of migrants, when the tree-lined streets can be filled with gaudy warblers and dainty song.
+We will explore some of the special sites in the area, not just for birds but for plants, butterflies and dragonflies.

 Our Cape May days might well begin with a visit to Higbee Beach.
 Famous for the autumn movement of birds, ‘Higbees’ on an early spring morning can also be excellent.
 If the weather conditions are right, on a good day, when the oaks are in full bloom and attractive to many insects, a fall of brightly coloured spring warblers, grosbeaks and buntings can make the trees sparkle like Christmas trees!
 As well as the immense Bald Eagles that are becoming a feature of the Cape May landscape, we can dream of striking lucky with 'overshooting' Mississippi or Swallow-tailed Kites – as we have done before!
 Breeding Prothonotary Warblers, with their amazing ‘egg yolk’ yellow heads, can also be found in the area, and the northward movement of migrants often brings Yellow-billed Cuckoos, too.